shanapu/MyJailbreak/README.md

 - sm_war_sounds_start: Path to the soundfile which should be played on start.
 Default "music/myJailbreak/start.mp3"
 - sm_war_overlays_enable: 0 - disabled, 1 - enable start overlay.
 Default 1
 - sm_war_overlays_start: Path to the start Overlay DONT TYPE .vmt or .vft.
 Default "overlays/MyJailbreak/start"
-- sm_war_tag: 0 - disabled, 1 - Allow \"MyJailbreak\" to be added to the server tags?
+- sm_war_tag: 0 - disabled, 1 - Allow "MyJailbreak" to be added to the server tags?
 So player will find servers with MyJB faster. it dont touch your sv_tags.
 Default 1

 and more
 ```